OpenLI-NZ/openli/doc/ProvisionerDoc.md

 RADIUS servers are defined using the radiusservers option.
 The configuration works much the same as for SIP, except that most RADIUS deployments will need TWO server entries: one for the auth service and one for the accounting service, as these are usually listening on different ports.
+A RADIUS server entry is configured using two parameters:
+* ip -- the IP address of the RADIUS server
+* port -- the port that the RADIUS server is communicating on.

 ### Pcap Output Mode